Thursday Apr 15th, 2021, 0700-1930

 San Mateo Canyon to Indian Springs, segment 29, mm 535

 The clear choice was to drop our packs, make camp, and walk 4 miles RT back to where we had seen the pool earlier.
 But of course we didn’t do that.
 I hate backtracking and that clouded my judgement.
 So we forged on, hoping that one of 2 springs in another 4 miles might be flowing.
-Ironically we were hiking down a drainage named Water Canyon…titled for its weakness and not its strength I guess.
-We waisted 40 minutes and almost a mile going off trail to look for one spring.
+Ironically, we were hiking down a drainage named Water Canyon…for its weakness and not its strength, I guess.
+We wasted 40 minutes and almost a mile going off trail to look for one spring.
 All we found was a small stock pond with the foulest muddy cow shit water imaginable at tool box spring.
 The next, Indian springs, was a bust too, with just a muddy puddle.
 I was able to scoop a few ounces before it got too disturbed.
 The water smelled bad.
 I used it to rinse off my feet, which were completely black from walking through all the burns.